EQEmu/eqemu-docs-v2/docs/categories/factions/customizing-factions.md

 > Current Unmodified Faction = faction_list 'base' integer + faction_values 'current_value' integer

-{% hint style="info" %}
+!!! info
       Again, note that the integer in the 'current_value' field of the `faction_values` table represents the factions gains and hits the player has received from killing NPCs or completing quests.
-{% endhint %}

 This faction value is then adjusted by any impact caused by the character's race/class/deity combination.
 These modifications are stored in the `faction_list_mod` table.
 These adjustments cannot be made up for by any actions or deeds:  they are permanent marks on the character's record, and can therefore impact how high (or low) a character can get with the faction in question.
 They can be temporarily masked by things like illusions, but cannot be completely erased.